You’ll pick up a lot once you’re in Brazil, but there’s things you need beforehand.

 Why won’t the bus driver take my money?

-All legitimate questions that we are going to tackle below.
+All legitimate questions that we will tackle below.

 #1 Portuguese not Spanish